Obesity is not just a cosmetic problem but also a serious health hazard.

 3) Q: How do I know if I am obese?

-- Body mass index (BMI): If your BMI is 30 or greater, you're considered obese and should talk to your doctor about losing weight for your health.
+- Body mass index (BMI): If your BMI is 30 or greater, you're considered obese and you should talk to your doctor about losing weight for your health.

 4) Q: How is obesity treated?